heterodox: the blog

 I am a Muslim.
 One popular bit of rhetoric I am used to hearing from Islamophobes is that most Muslims are secretly, or not so secretly, sympathetic to ISIS and al-Qaeda – that these terrorist groups reflect the true character of Islam, rendering explicit what is otherwise implicit.
 They argue that if this were not the case, Muslims would be constantly denouncing these groups and their actions.

 Muslims do, of course, regularly denounce these acts.
 We stand in solidarity with victims of terror attacks – be they carried out by Muslims or others.
 However, we do not do this in an attempt to placate those advancing the narrative described above; that would be a fool’s errand.
 Most such people are not making a good-faith claim to begin with.
 Their opinions about the issue are firmly set, and no amount of denouncing, etc. will ever be satisfactory to them – they’d just keep moving the goalpost or changing the subject.
-Our objectives, instead, are to live our values, undermine the terrorists (who kill primarily other Muslims) and assist those who are harmed by them.
+Instead, our objectives in denouncing terrorism are to live our values, undermine the terrorists (who kill primarily other Muslims) and assist those who are harmed by them.

 Why do I bring this up here?